AmasaDelano/dungeon-land/markdown/06_04_Fighter.md

 ### Merciless

+You are merciless.
 When you deal damage, deal +1d4 damage.

 ### Heirloom